Zehelein/pg-transactional-outbox/examples/rabbitmq/README.md

 setup the env values are already prepared.

 A `setup:db` script is included in the producer and consumer service.
-Please run it to set up the corresponding database, login roles, and table structure.
+Please run it to set up the corresponding database, database roles, and table structure.

 ## Run